 [Editor’s note: “7 5G Stocks to Connect Your Portfolio To” was previously published in November 2019.
 It has since been updated to include the most relevant information available.]

-Over the past several months, I have discussed the importance of various 5G stocks to buy.
-Of course, such a notion is nothing new.
-This latest telecom innovation represents a paradigm shift within the industry.
+I have discussed the importance of various 5G stocks to buy before, but, of course, such a notion is nothing new.
+This latest telecom innovation represents a shift in the industry.
 Major players and even government bodies have pushed for 5G integration.
 But to truly understand the phenomenon behind 5G stocks, we should look back in time to the 4G upgrade.

-It may seem like a lifetime ago.
-But nine years ago, the first 4G handset hit U.S. retail stores.
+It’s been more than a decade since the first 4G handset hit U.S. retail stores.
 Back then, we witnessed the same challenges that we must address today; namely, the lack of viable networks.

 However, the massive increase in data transmission speeds made efforts to overcome the challenges worthwhile.
 For instance, some early 4G networks download speeds of 100Mbps, substantially greater than an average 3G download speed of 2Mbps.
 That’s the allure of 5G stocks.